Glyndebourne Festival Opera: Glyndebourne on Tour

-Ticciati is the first former music director of Glyndebourne on Tour to be named music director of the full Glyndebourne Opera company.
-In November 2018, the company announced the appointment of Ben Glassberg as the new principal conductor of the Glyndebourne Tour, with a set contract of 3 years.
+Ticciati is the first former music director of Glyndebourne on Tour to be named music director of the full Glyndebourne Festival Opera company.

 Glyndebourne Festival Opera has also toured internationally, including the Adelaide Festival in 2006 with its production of Flight by Jonathan Dove and April De Angelis.

 In January 2023, the company announced that the planned 2023 Glyndebourne on Tour season will not occur, as a result of the reduced funding from Arts Council England for the 2023–2026 National Portfolio.
+In December 2023, the company announced the appointment of Adam Hickox as the new principal conductor of Glyndebourne Sinfonia, the new name for the Glyndebourne on Tour Orchestra, with immediate effect.

 Finances

 Glyndebourne is constituted as a registered charity called Glyndebourne Productions Limited, which is a company limited by guarantee.
 It has a wholly owned subsidiary, Glyndebourne Enterprises Limited, which carries out merchandising, production hire and media development activities, and donates its profits to the charity.
 A related charity called the Glyndebourne Arts Trust carries out fund-raising activities.
 Glyndebourne Association America allows residents of the United States to make tax efficient donations to Glyndebourne.

 Glyndebourne has an annual budget of a little over £20 million, as of 2010.
 The Festival is the only major opera season in the United Kingdom which is not state subsidised.
 Glyndebourne on Tour receives an annual subsidy of around £1.5 million from Arts Council England, but is budgeted to make an annual loss even after this has been credited.
 The shortfall is covered by an internal cross subsidy.